Table of Contents (TOC)

 I hiked up and down 3 times until fortunately on 3rd trek I found the key.
 I felt dumb as a rock, — but human, I guess.

-A day’s bike ride in the countryside near Giulin is best done with a bike: see, feel & taste the countryside.
+ANECDOTE: Guilin, China rural bike ride: A day’s jaunt in the countryside near Giulin is best done with a bike: see, feel & taste the countryside.

 Safe Practices:

-1) Always have cell phone number, address of rental company & fully charged phone.
+1) Always have cell phone number, address of rental company &

 2) Discuss breakdown solutions with company.
-(Most people will offer roadside assistance, if they can)
+(Most people will

-A truck driver passed me and abruptly turned left & stopped, then, immediately backed up rapidly before I could react.
+ANECDOTE: truck driver in Laos: A truck driver passed me and abruptly turned left & stopped, then, immediately backed up into my path rapidly before I could react.
+I JUST barely missed the back of the moving truck.
+A pox on him in any culture.

-4) Hide vehicle key under a rock near bike so can only be ‘lost’ so far.
+4) Hide vehicle key under a rock near bike so can only be ‘lost’

-6) Basic repair tools, if possible (bike inner tube, wrenches, etc.) although I don’t want to spend the day trying to repair a rental machine)
+although I don’t want to spend the day trying to repair a rental

 In all fairness, some scams are often just the way business practices have evolved.
 EXAMPLE: In the early Internet days (Yes I was there 😃), it was considered UNethical to get/steal/buy my email address without my permission.
 Then companies started 'stealing' my data as a condition of site access.
 Their self-serving new ethics are now 'the' norm.